karthifairhawn/Blog.Infernus/content/index.md

 You can find the most `intellectual` or the most `dumbest` philosophy and experiences here.
 ## About Me 👾

-Hi, I'm a Scorpio born lucky techie who works as a engineer at a software MNC and trying the best possible ways to learn and experience the world and it's philosophy.
-I can easily set idea of me on you with few lines
+Hi, I'm a `Human Entity` same as you in the process of trying the possible ways to learn and experience the cosmos and it's philosophy.
 - I believe
 	- Cosmos influences us and majorly driven by philosophy of cosmos.
 	- Time travel is possible and obsessed with the idea of time dilation.